Loading...

 • DEVIATION - difference or discrepancy of data (if more than one radar contributed)

-The desired combination is given as a column (: ) separated list of above keywords.
-Note that for now, also the older syntax is supported: a string composed of single letters ( d ), weight, (w ), deviation (std.dev., s ) and count of radars (c ).
+For now, the old syntax is also supported: a string composed of single letters (d ), weight, (w ), deviation (std.dev., s ) and count of radars (c ).

 Layers extracted from the accumulation array: the composite, quality field, deviation and count of radars.